chenxingqiang/secret-learn/doc/faq.rst

 How do I deal with string data (or trees, graphs...)?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-jax-sklearn estimators assume you'll feed them real-valued feature vectors.
+secret-learn estimators assume you'll feed them real-valued feature vectors.
 This assumption is hard-coded in pretty much all of the library.
 However, you can feed non-numerical inputs to estimators in several ways.